Public Bearing • Standards • Proper and Correct

 Standards Are Not Decoration

-People have grown strangely comfortable with looking unprepared in public.
-Slouching.
-Loudness.
-Clothing managed in motion instead of before departure.
-Improvised behavior everywhere.
-I do not treat this as mysterious.
+People have tried to make standards sound cosmetic, optional, maybe even old-fashioned.
+I do not agree.
 Standards are practical.
-They shape how a room receives you and how much avoidable disorder you carry around for no reason.
+They shape how a room receives you, how institutions respond to you, and how much avoidable friction you carry around for no reason.

 House Principle